canarytrace/documentation/docs/features/live-reporting.md

 - `timestamp` is created in time, when Canarytrace fired event.

-Labels `seleniumCluster`, `maxInstances` and `goog:chromeOptions` is variable events and depends on your setup.
+Labels `seleniumCluster`, `maxInstances` and `goog:chromeOptions` are variables events and depends on your setup.

 **event: suiteStart**